1. What is this?

 Knowingly providing false information may result in civil or criminal penalties under federal law, including 18 U.S.C. § 1001.

-You are responsible for notifying us of any changes to the certified beneficial-ownership information of the legal-entity customer.
-Notice should be provided to us as soon as practical upon a change to the beneficial-ownership information, in a form and manner acceptable to us, including through the ITAM application.
+Your obligation to notify us.
+You are responsible for notifying us of any change to the certified beneficial-ownership information of the legal-entity customer.
+Notice should be provided to us as soon as practical after a change occurs, in a form and manner acceptable to us, including through the ITAM application.
+Examples of changes that must be notified include a change in equity ownership crossing the 10% threshold, the addition or departure of a person with significant management responsibility, a change in the legal entity's name, jurisdiction of organization, or registered office, or the entity's dissolution, merger, or acquisition.

 7. Ongoing customer due diligence